perkss/clojure-kafka-examples/README.md

 * TopologyTestDriver
 * More examples to come regularly watch this space ...

+## Integration Testcontainers
+Testcontainers provide the ability to test applications that have docker interactions simply by starting up your containers in our examples Kafka we can then start our applications up against this container and run the tests in a fully integrated test with Kafka.
+Awesome!

 ## Kafka and Zookeeper

 We have provided our own docker-compose file that will start Kafka and Zookeeper via localhost, so other containers or local apps can access the broker.